 Between light and dark stains, using the latter makes more sense.
 You may not know, but darker alternatives cover the wood filler better than lighter options.
 It can also hide the wood grain, so it doesn’t matter what shade the lumber has.

 If you want the filler to be unnoticeable, your best shot is painting over the stain with a darker color.
 Here’s how to stain wood darker.

-Ultimately, deciding between dark and light stains depends on the surface size you’re repairing.
+However, deciding between dark and light stains ultimately depends on the surface size you’re repairing.
 Although it’s advisable to choose darker products for extensive repairs, lighter ones also work for smaller gaps or cracks as long as it resembles the wood’s natural color.

 Staining Tips for a Seamless Finish